 - Jonathan Winters, Executive Director of Human Resources and Organisational Development

 - John McCarthy, Associate Chief Operating Officer

-VCET Meeting takes place regularly and is also attended by:
+VCET Meeting takes place every two weeks and is also attended by:

 - Jackie Njoroge, Director of Strategy